Stem cell controversy: Background

 For many decades, stem cells have played an important role in medical research, beginning in 1868 when Ernst Haeckel first used the phrase to describe the fertilized egg which eventually gestates into an organism.
 The term was later used in 1886 by William Sedgwick to describe the parts of a plant that grow and regenerate.
 Further work by Alexander Maximow and Leroy Stevens introduced the concept that stem cells are pluripotent.
 This significant discovery led to the first human bone marrow transplant by E. Donnall Thomas in 1956, which although successful in saving lives, has generated much controversy since.
 This has included the many complications inherent in stem cell transplantation (almost 200 allogeneic marrow transplants were performed in humans, with no long-term successes before the first successful treatment was made), through to more modern problems, such as how many cells are sufficient for engraftment of various types of hematopoietic stem cell transplants, whether older patients should undergo transplant therapy, and the role of irradiation-based therapies in preparation for transplantation.

 The discovery of adult stem cells led scientists to develop an interest in the role of embryonic stem cells, and in separate studies in 1981 Gail Martin and Martin Evans derived pluripotent stem cells from the embryos of mice for the first time.
-This paved the way for Mario Capecchi, Martin Evans, and Oliver Smithies to create the first knockout mouse, ushering in a whole new era of research on human disease.
+This paved the way for Mario Capecchi, Martin Evans, and Oliver Smithies to create the first knockout mouse, allowing for a revival of research on human disease.
 In 1995 adult stem cell research with human use was patented (US PTO with effect from 1995).
 In fact, human use was published in World J Surg 1991 & 1999 (B G Matapurkar).
 Salhan, Sudha (August 2011).

-In 1998, James Thomson and Jeffrey Jones derived the first human embryonic stem cells, with even greater potential for drug discovery and therapeutic transplantation.
+In 1998, James Thomson and Jeffrey Jones derived the first human embryonic stem cells, which had potential for drug discovery and therapeutic transplantation.
 However, the use of the technique on human embryos led to more widespread controversy as criticism of the technique now began from the wider public who debated the moral ethics of questions concerning research involving human embryonic cells.